 Accommodation is also available on Thevenard and Direction Islands.
 Visit Mackerel Islands for more information.
 Accommodation is also available in nearby towns such as Exmouth, Onslow, Dampier and Karratha

 Worth protecting, now and into the future

-A management plan is being prepared that will be open for public consultation in late-2020.
+A management plan is being prepared for the Pilbara Islands.
 Contact the Parks and Wildlife Service’s Exmouth Office on (08) 9947 8000 for more information.
 We encourage low-key, passive nature appreciation activities on and around the islands, and are always keen to hear about your experiences and observations of both native and introduced species.
-Your help may mean that further introductions of non-native species are avoided.